 - ✍Restrict access using firewalls.
 It is highly suggested to use firewalls (both software and hardware where applicable) to restrict access to remote desktop listening ports (the default is TCP 3389).

 - ✍Enable Network Level Authentication.
 NLA is enabled by default in several Windows versions.
 It adds an extra layer of security before establishing a connection.
-When NLA is disabled, your connection is valunerable to attacks.
-Therefore, it is recommended to just let it be enabled.
+When NLA is disabled, your connection is vulnerable to attacks.
+Therefore, it is recommended just to let it be enabled.